 The liquidity proxy developed by Amihud (2002) is one of the most widely used liquidity proxies in the finance literature.
 The Amihud measure has a simple construction that uses the absolute value of the daily return-to-volume ratio to capture price impact.
-The liquidity proxies existed even before Amihd’s measures, e.g, effective spreads of Roll (1984).
-Over the period of time, researchers extended the Amihud measure e.g (Goyenko, Holden, and Trzcinka, 2009).
-Other price impact rations include the Roll impact ratio, Pastor and Stambaugh (2003) ratio, and Amivest liquidity.
+The liquidity proxies existed even before Amihd’s measures, e.g., effective spreads of Roll (1984).
+Over the period of time, researchers extended the Amihud measure e.g. (Goyenko, Holden, and Trzcinka, 2009).
+Other price impact ratios include the Roll impact ratio, Pastor and Stambaugh (2003) ratio, and Amivest liquidity.

 Our Stata Code

 We have developed easy to use yet robust codes for different measures of stock liquidity.
 The codes need just a basic understanding of Stata.
 Further, our comments on each line of code will surely help you to not only apply the code but also understand the process more clearly.

 We can also help by modifying the codes to match different research questions and hypothesis.
 Currently, we have the following liquidity measures: